whitneyburton/portfolios/students/regis_boudinot/20150814-regis_boudinot-m1.markdown

 "But overall, I think you are a great person to have in the community.
 You’re outgoing, easy to approach, etc."

+"Regis has been a great addition to Turing.
+He has always been willing and able to help me with most things.
+If I had any negative feedback for him it’s that he needs to be more confident in himself.
+He got stressed out in the beginning but mostly because he didn’t think he was capable enough which he is.
+Remember that emotions can be contagious."

 I need to slow down and communicate more.
 Ever since said feedback I have now discovered that writing test first enables me to slow down and more appropriately describe what I am doing.
+Testing also helps me build confidence.

 ## Community